4 Ways You Can Get Back Into The Study Mindset

 If your study area is unorganised and cluttered, it will come as no surprise if you find it difficult to get back into a study routine.
 A clean, well-organised and equipped workspace is necessary for a productive study session.
 Your study location should also be somewhere that is free from disruption and distractions, as this will help you to study more efficiently.
 As you get back into your routine, ensure you give your workspace a ‘spring clean’, removing any unnecessary items.
 This will make for a stress-free environment moving forward and put you in great standing for valuable study time.

 When you commenced the MBA programme, you would have sat down to understand key dates and deadlines for each subject.
 You also would have invested in all study materials necessary, and prepared yourself for the work ahead.
 If you feel that you’ve drifted from this study mindset, take yourself back to where you started.
 Set aside some time to plan ahead and make sure you understand the requirements for this subject.
 Procrastination occurs when we’re unsure where to start, so if you complete the groundwork now, starting your assessments should be a comfortable process.

 4. Plan out the completion of your degree

 When you can clearly see the light at the end of the tunnel, no matter how far it may be, you will find you are more motivated to work towards it.
-When undertaking a programme like the 12 Month MBA at the Australian Institute of Business, you control the time in which you can complete your degree.
-If you need a month or two off, this is a possibility thanks to the unique monthly learning model.
+When undertaking a programme like the Fast-Track MBA at the Australian Institute of Business, you control the time in which you can complete your degree.
+If you need a month or two off, this is a possibility thanks to the unique learning model.
 Regardless of whether you have two or 12 months left, focus on how you plan to get to the end and motivate yourself to completion.

 What do you think?